smart-data-models/dataModel.DCAT-AP/CatalogueDCAT-AP/doc/spec_IT.md

         streetAddress:
           description: 'Property.
 The street address.
 Model:''https://schema.org/streetAddress'''
           type: string
+        streetNr:
+          description: Number identifying a specific property on a public street.
+          type: string
       type: object
       x-ngsi:
         model: https://schema.org/address
         type: Property
     alternateName:
-      description: 'An alternative name for this item'
+      description: An alternative name for this item
       type: string
       x-ngsi:
         type: Property
     areaServed:
-      description: 'The geographic area where a service or offered item is provided'
+      description: The geographic area where a service or offered item is provided
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     catalogue:
-      description: 'This property refers to a catalog whose contents are of interest in the context of this catalog'
+      description: 'Relationship.
+Model:''dcat:catalog''.
+This property refers to a catalog whose contents are of interest in the context of this catalog'
       items:
         anyOf:
-          - description: 'Property.
-Identifier format of any NGSI entity'
+          - description: Property.
+Identifier format of any NGSI entity
             maxLength: 256
             minLength: 1
             pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
             type: string
-          - description: 'Property.
-Identifier format of any NGSI entity'
+          - description: Property.
+Identifier format of any NGSI entity
             format: uri
             type: string
       type: array